 - Construct a bibliography and use a recognised style guide in citations

 - Identify and analyse primary and secondary sources

 - Demonstrate ability to present a detailed analysis of one text or idea as a case study

 You will then select two optional modules, before the completion of a 20,000 word thesis.
 Optional modules include:

 Cold War Film

 This module aims to examine films of the Cold War era c.1946-1965 and develop your skills in both film theory, and film history.
 It examines the political and economic context of the production of film, looking at issues such as political control via McCarthyism and the HUAC, and the economic demands that directed and constrained film production.
 You will then examine a series of films, in order to assess the extent to which film reflected or engaged with social, cultural and political debates of the time.

 Death and the Moving Image

-This module investigates the representation of death, and its surrounding debates, across a range of genres and aesthetic practices, to position it within a socio-cultural, historical, and critical context.
-Through consideration of the various forms and functions of the spectre of death, or of cinematic death itself, it explores their relationship to narrative, ideology and spectatorship.
+Death is everywhere and nowhere in contemporary Western culture.
+Corpses litter Hollywood film and vulnerability or violence propel most mainstream fictions, but the pain or banality of physical, or undignified, decline, or the dull ache of mourning, are rarely seen.
+This module investigates the representation of death, and its surrounding debates, across a range of cinemas, platforms, genres and aesthetic practices, to position it within both a socio-cultural and critical context.
+Through consideration of various forms and functions of the spectre of death, or of cinematic death itself, it explores their relationship to narrative, ideology and spectatorship.